Create an Airwallex account today

 2. PayPal

-PayPal is a household name and has strong buyer trust, which makes it especially popular for direct-to-consumer eCommerce and marketplaces.
+PayPal is a household name, and buyers trust it.
+That's a big reason it's especially popular for direct-to-consumer eCommerce and marketplaces.
 It gives UK businesses a quick way to accept payments from overseas customers who already have PayPal accounts.

 • Multi-currency support: 130 currencies across 200+ markets, instant wallet conversion

-• Fees & FX: 2.9% + fixed fee for standard commercial transactions (domestic); additional 1.29%–1.99% for international transactions.
+• Fees and FX: 2.9% + fixed fee for standard commercial transactions (domestic); additional 1.29%–1.99% for international transactions.
 FX conversion at 3% above base rate.
-Multiple pricing tiers available
+Multiple pricing tiers available¹

 • Payment methods: PayPal balance, credit/debit cards, direct debit

-• Security & compliance: PCI DSS compliant, two-sided buyer/seller protection
+• Security and compliance: PCI DSS compliant, two-sided buyer/seller protection

 • Integrations: Shopify, Magento, BigCommerce, WooCommerce